dssg/cincinnati/post-modeling/field_test_preparation/README.md

-# Preparing Results for a Field Test - Retraining Models & Generating Lists
+# Preparing Results for a Field Test
 Based on the results of the [model exploration step](../model_exploration/), we did some hands-on analysis (primarily using Tableau) to select 5 models that did the best with respect to precision (finding the